taltech-vanemarendajaks/team-01-borsibaar/README.md

 - ...

 ## Things that could be improved
 - Auth check should be done in the filter, not in each controller.
-Also some endpoints are not protected at all (e.g. /api/category/)
 - Input validation should be implemented in inventory management (e.g. negative prices, empty names, duplicate names, min greater than max, etc.)
 - TypeScript types could be generated/made from backend DTOs, typing should be improved in inventory management and other places as well
 - Some files are quite long, for example inventory/page.tsx could be split into smaller components.
 Same for POS page.